e-manuel7/bitcoin-educational-content/tutorials/contribution/local-deployment-of-pbn-platform/en.md

 ---
-name: Guide to Running the Plan ₿ Network Plattform Locally
+name: Guide to Running the Plan ₿ Network Platform Locally
 description: How can you run the Plan ₿ Network in a local environment to test my content contribution or proofreading/review of educational content on Plan ₿ Network?
 ---
 ![github](assets/cover.webp)